StefH/AnyOf/README.md

 # AnyOf
-Use the AnyOf&lt;TFirst, TSecond, ...> type to handle multiple defined types as input parameters for methods.
+Use the `AnyOf<First, TSecond, ...>` type to handle multiple defined types as input parameters for methods.

 This project uses code generation to generate multiple AnyOf-types: